obj-disc/obj-disc.github.io/index.md

 <!-- <div class="toc" markdown="1"> -->
 ## Orgainizers

-This challnege is being orgnaised by the Perception Intelligece (PI) lab at University of Maryland, College Park.
+This challenge is being organized by the Perception Intelligence (PI) lab at University of Maryland, College Park.

 The main organisers are: